e271828e/Flight.jl/docs/notes/design/framework_spec.md

-The alternative — active widgets staging on *every* render pass — lost its motivation to slot exclusivity ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)): stage-every-pass would exist to win every drain against a streaming device sharing the slot for the grab's duration ([§15.3](#153-torture-test-for-the-9-staging-shapes-filter-joystick-and-gui)'s drag phase), but a slot the GUI can write is by definition unclaimed, so once staged and drained a value simply *stays*; there is nothing to reassert against.
-Nor is it worth keeping as insurance: if an anomalous writer ever touched an unclaimed slot through a framework defect, the slot visibly fighting is a diagnosable anomaly — continuous re-staging would mask the invariant violation at render rate.
+The alternative — active widgets staging on *every* render pass — lost its motivation to slot exclusivity ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)): stage-every-pass would exist to win every drain against a streaming device sharing the slot for the grab's duration ([§15.3](#153-torture-test-for-the-9-staging-shapes-filter-joystick-and-gui)'s drag phase), but a slot the GUI can write is exclusively its own claim, so once staged and drained a value simply *stays*; there is nothing to reassert against.
+Nor is it worth keeping as insurance: if an anomalous writer ever touched a claimed slot through a framework defect, the slot visibly fighting is a diagnosable anomaly — continuous re-staging would mask the invariant violation at render rate.
 Side benefit: staging traffic (and trace noise) drops from render-rate-while-grabbed to actual edits.
 No